-I got home last night from Mackinac Island, very exhausted from traipsing around with Bria and her Girl Scout troop.
-But we had so much fun.
-I have always wanted to go to Mackinac, so I jumped at the chance when the troop announced this activity.
+I got home last night from Mackinac Island, very exhausted from traipsing around with my daughter and her Girl Scout troop.
+We had so much fun!
+I have always wanted to go to Mackinac, so I jumped at the chance when the troop announced this activity

-I was wishing I hadn’t paid for it once Joel’s class got canceled, but I am so very glad we went now that it’s in the past.
+I was wishing I hadn’t paid for it once my husband’s summer class got canceled, but I am so glad we went now that it’s in the past.
 No regrets.
 Except that maybe I ate too much.

 Our first stop was Marquette, which is about 2 hours from where I live.
-We found our first letterbox there, and Bria was hooked for the rest of the trip and couldn’t wait to go on all the letterboxing expeditions.
-She liked it so much, that I am going to make sure we go often during the summer.
+We found our first letterbox there, and my daughter was hooked for the rest of the trip and couldn’t wait to go on all the letterboxing expeditions.
+She liked it so much, that I am going to make sure we go often as a family this summer.

 I took this photo of Lake Superior during that stop.

-Then we crossed the bridge into Mackinaw City (by the way, Mackinac is pronounced Mackinaw and I suppose the city got sick of mispronunciation, so they change the spelling) and caught the ferry over to Mackinac Island.
+Then we crossed the bridge into Mackinaw City (by the way, Mackinac is pronounced Mackinaw—not sure why the different spellings) and caught the ferry over to the island.